Football at the 2016 Summer Olympics: Women's qualification

 In addition to host nation Brazil, 11 women's national teams qualified from six separate continental confederations.
 FIFA ratified the distribution of spots at the Executive Committee meeting in March 2014.
 Most continents use specific Olympic qualifying tournaments to allocate their spots, but two use slightly different procedures.

-CONMEBOL used the Copa América to determine its Olympic entrant.
-Because the Olympic host, Brazil, won the Copa América, the runner-up (Colombia) qualified for the Olympics.
+CONMEBOL used the 2014 Copa América Femenina as a qualifier for both the 2015 FIFA Women's World Cup and the Olympic tournament and, as Brazil was on the Olympics host country condition, they automatically qualified for the tournament and therefore the South American spot was given to second place in the tournament, Colombia.

-UEFA generally uses the World Cup to determine its Olympic entrants.
-The top 3 finishers at the World Cup, excluding England, qualified.
-When multiple European teams were eliminated in the same round and this results in a tie for an Olympic qualifying spot, an Olympic Qualifying Tournament was used to break the tie.
-For these Games, Germany and France both reached at least the quarterfinals and thus obtained qualification spots (England also did so, but was ineligible for Olympic play).
-The next best finish for European teams was a four-way tie among the Netherlands, Norway, Sweden, and Switzerland, which each lost in the round of 16.
-Those four teams competed in a separate tournament to break that tie, won by Sweden.
+UEFA used the 2015 FIFA Women's World Cup to determine its Olympic qualification.
+The top 3 european finishers at the World Cup, excluding England, qualified.
+When multiple European teams was eliminated on the same round, these results were a used as tie for the Olympic qualifying spots, and necessitated holding an Olympic Qualifying Tournament to give the last spot.
+As Germany and France both reached at least the quarterfinals and thus obtained qualification spots (England also did so, but was ineligible for the Olympic Games).
+The next best finishes for the European teams were a four-way tie among 4 teams: Netherlands, Norway, Sweden, and Switzerland, eliminated in the round of 16.
+With this unproceded situation, a round robin tournament to decide who would take the last spot for the Olympic Games was held and was won by Sweden.